jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 ### Go for Depth

-The last thing in this phase is going for depth.
-Deep learning.
-Deep understanding.
+The last thing in this phase is going for depth. **Deep learning leads to deep understanding**.

 There are two techniques you can use to deepen what you learn.
 The first is called the [Feynman Technique](https://fs.blog/2012/04/feynman-technique/).
 Take a concept you are learning, such as [type inference in TypeScript](https://www.typescriptlang.org/docs/handbook/type-inference.html) and explain it as you would to a seven-year-old.